Mechanical Technician - Tool and Die/Tool Maker (Optional Co-op)

 |Year 1||Classes||Classes||Work Term 1|

 |Year 2||Work Term 2||Classes||Classes|

-*Note: The work/study sequence for this program has changed.
-Beginning with the spring 2018 semester, a new group of students will be available for 8 months (May to the end of December).
+*Note: Beginning with the spring 2018 semester, students are available for eight months (May to the end of December).

 Work Term Capabilities